-Any survey's sampling strategy is key to the representativeness of results, their quality, and their reliability and validity given the survey's goals.
+Any survey's sampling strategy is always key to the representativeness of results, their quality, and their reliability and validity given the survey's goals.
 Sampling can range from convenience approaches to careful representative sampling, which is closely and systematically reflective of the total population frame designated (e.g., all people in a country or region), including target sampling (e.g., climate activists).
-Sampling errors are common and the considerations are many, but good reviews of survey design principles and sampling problems are widely available (e.g., https://scholar.harvard.edu/files/stantcheva/files/How to_run_surveys_Stantcheva.pdf, last access: 16 November 2023).
+Sampling errors are common and the considerations are many but good reviews of survey design principles and sampling problems are widely available (e.g., Stantcheva 2022).

-3.4.6 Engagement approach 6: deliberative polling (later stages)
+3.5.62.7 Engagement Approach 6: Deliberative Polling (later stages)

-Deliberative polling is a method that bridges deliberation with conventional polling via random sampling and offers a few advantages as an engagement method for OAE research.
-Adding "deliberation" to polling offers participants the opportunity to reflect and consider options, rather than just offer "top of head" opinions (Fishkin and Luskin, 2005).
-As it is extended (multi-day) in nature, this method also offers more opportunity for participants to process new information, as compared with other options like interviews or surveys (Fishkin et al., 2000).
-These opportunities for discussion, reflection, and clarification are likely critical in the context of a complex technology and context, such as with OAE.
+Deliberative polling is a method that bridges deliberation with conventional polling via random sampling, and offers a few advantages as an engagement method for OAE research.
+Adding 'deliberation' to polling offers participants the opportunity to reflect and consider options, rather than just offer 'top of head' opinions (Fishkin & Luskin, 2005).
+As it is extended (multiday) in nature, this method also offers more opportunity for participants to process new information, as compared with other options like interviews or surveys (Fishkin et al., 2000).
+These opportunities for discussion, reflection and clarification are likely critical in the context of a complex technology and context, such as with OAE.
 Adding random sampling to deliberation ensures representativeness of participation, a feature that distinguishes this from other deliberative approaches like focus groups or citizen juries, which cannot necessarily offer insight into views amongst a wider population.
-Deliberative polling thus can produce a useful understanding of what a larger public might think about OAE - if they were given the opportunity to take the time to consider, reflect, and discuss the full suite of relevant perspectives and options (Mansbridge, 2010).
+Deliberative polling thus can produce a useful understanding of what a larger public might think on OAE-if they were to be given the opportunity to take the time to consider, reflect and discuss the full suite of relevant perspectives and options (Mansbridge 2010).

 Deliberative polling follows this structure: participants are provided with balanced briefing materials that offer a launchpad for broader discussion.
 These materials lay out different arguments and provide rigorous, factual, impartial (as much as possible) information relevant to a policy proposal.
 These materials are vetted in advance by an advisory board, for balance and accuracy.
-Participants gather for deliberations, either in person or online through a platform, usually for multiple days (e.g., a weekend) (Fishkin and Luskin, 2005).
-Participants spend the weekend in small-group discussions led by moderators and in sessions where they can ask questions to policy experts.
+Participants gather for deliberations, either in-person on-online through a platform, usually for multiple days (e.g., a weekend) (Fishkin and Luskin 2005).
+Participants spend the weekend in small-group discussions led by moderators, and in sessions where they can ask questions of policy experts.
 Participants are asked to talk, listen, comprehensively consider different views, and weigh different arguments.
 At the beginning and end of the deliberations, participants are asked to answer a questionnaire about their views.

 The outcome of deliberative polling activities might be a deeper understanding of how a representative sample in a given area views a potential deployment of OAE.
-Importantly, what deliberative polling does not offer is production of a consensus (Fishkin et al., 2000).
-Instead, the emphasis is on understanding overall views and the aspects of such a deployment that might produce greater or lesser confidence or support.
+Importantly, what deliberative polling does not offer is production of a consensus (Fishkin, Luskin, and Jowell 2000).
+Instead, the emphasis is on understanding overall views and the aspects of such a deployment that might produce greater, or lesser, confidence, or support.

-3.5 A note on "consent"
+3.63 A note on 'consent'